agentmodels/agentmodels.org/chapters/02-agents-as-models.md

 map(verboseLog, inputs);
 ~~~~

 Language features with side effects are not allowed in Webppl.
-For example, to update a table, don't use assignment (see commented out code):
+The commented-out code uses assignment to update a table and produces an error.
 ~~~~
-// This will fail:

 // var table = {}
 // table.key = 1
 // table.key += 1

 // Instead do this:
 var table = {key: 1};
 var updatedTable = {key: table.key + 1};
 ~~~~

-In place of `for` and `while` loops, use higher-order functions like `map`:
+There are no `for` and `while` loops.
+Instead use higher-order functions like `map`:

 ~~~~
 var ar = [1,2,3];